 17-15-7.
-Candidates nominated at primaries Candidates nominated at primary general elections.
+Candidates nominated at primaries Candidates nominated at primary

-- (a) At the primary general elections, candidates shall be nominated for the following offices, if the offices are to be filled at the succeeding election: - 33 (1) Senators in the congress of the United States. - 34 (2) Representatives in the congress of the United States.
+- 30 general elections. - 31 (a) At the primary general elections, candidates shall be nominated for the following 32 offices, if the offices are to be filled at the succeeding election: - 33 (1) Senators in the congress of the United States. - 34 (2) Representatives in the congress of the United States.

 1 (3) General officers of the state.
 2 (4) Senators in the general assembly from the respective senatorial districts.
-3 (5) Representatives in the general assembly from the respective representative districts.
-4 (6) Mayors for the respective cities.
-5 (7) Members of the city or town councils from the respective towns, wards, and districts.
-6 (8) All other city or town officials previously nominated by party caucus, convention, or 7 party committees, whose offices are to be filled at the regular or special election next succeeding 8 the primary general election, with the exception of candidates for presidential elector who shall be 9 selected as provided in this title.
-10 (b) At the primary elections the The members of ward, town, and district committees of 11 the respective political parties shall be elected, in accordance with the respective rules and bylaws 12 17-15-9.
+(5) Representatives in the general assembly from the respective representative districts.
+3 (6) Mayors for the respective cities.
+4 5 (7) Members of the city or town councils from the respective towns, wards, and districts.
+(8) All other city or town officials previously nominated by party caucus, convention, or 6 7 party committees, whose offices are to be filled at the regular or special election next succeeding 8 the primary general election, with the exception of candidates for presidential elector who shall be 9 selected as provided in this title.
+10 (b) At the primary elections the The members of ward, town, and district committees of 11 the respective political parties shall be elected, in accordance with the respective rules and bylaws.
+12 17-15-9.
 Slate voting.
 13 In a primary general election no ballot shall be provided whereby a voter may by one mark 14 vote for a slate of candidates.
 15 17-15-11.
 Dispensation with primary when no contest Dispensation with primary 16 general election when no contest.
-17 Whenever there is no contest within any voting district for the officers to be nominated or 18 elected by a particular political party for any election, no primary general election shall be held in 19 that voting district and the secretary of state for state offices or the local boards for local offices 20 shall declare those persons elected in the case of party committee members or delegates or 21 nominated as candidates of a particular party for the office, and their names shall not be printed or 22 the primary general ballot but shall be printed on the ballot for the primary general election for 23 which the nominations are made; provided, that the party committee members' names and the 24 names of the delegates to the state convention of the respective party shall not be put on the election 25 ballot.
+17 Whenever there is no contest within any voting district for the officers to be nominated or 18 elected by a particular political party for any election, no primary general election shall be held in 19 that voting district and the secretary of state for state offices or the local boards for local offices 20 shall declare those persons elected in the case of party committee members or delegates or 21 nominated as candidates of a particular party for the office, and their names shall not be printed on 22 the primary general ballot but shall be printed on the ballot for the primary general election for which the nominations are made; provided, that the party committee members' names and the 23 24 names of the delegates to the state convention of the respective party shall not be put on the election 25 ballot.
 26 17-15-12.
 Ballot when contest exists.
 27 Whenever there is a contest within any voting district, a primary general election shall be 28 held in the voting district and the names of all candidates for state office and the names of only 29 those candidates for local office that are contesting a particular local office or offices shall appear 30 on the ballots.
 31 17-15-13.
-Voting places Primary officials Party officials Appointment Voting 32 places Primary general election officials Party officials Appointment.
-33 (a) From lists submitted to it by the chairperson of the state committees of each party, the 34 board shall appoint and issue commissions to a sufficient number of qualified electors of this state to be primary general election inspectors so that one inspector may be assigned for each party to each primary polling place to work with the other primary general election officials of his or her party.
+Voting places -- Primary officials -- Party officials -- Appointment Voting to be primary general election inspectors so that one inspector may be assigned for each party to each primary polling place to work with the other primary general election officials of his or her party.
 The local board shall, at least fifty (50) days prior to the primary, select the place or places designated by it for holding the primary general election provided for by this chapter.
 The local board shall, at least thirty-five (35) days before any primary general election, appoint for each polling place within its city or town a primary general warden or moderator and a primary general clerk in the following manner: